sinayanaik/ros_control/readme.md

      ```bash
      ros2 run robot_motion trajectory_effort_publisher.py
      ```
-     - **After you press Ctrl+C, the joint and 3D end effector plots will be shown automatically.**
+   - Press Ctrl+C to stop and see the plots.
+4. **In RViz:**

-4. In RViz, ensure the Marker display for `/gripper_position_marker` is enabled to see the end effector path trail.
+   - Add a Marker display for `/gripper_position_marker` if not already present to see the end effector path trail.

+## Data Output
+- CSV and plot files are saved in the top-level `joint_data/` directory in your workspace.
+- Plots include joint states and the 3D gripper trajectory.

 ## Controller Selection Guide